kmaterna/elastic_stresses_py/README.md

 For input files, strike/rake/dip have units of degrees.
 Length/width/depth have units of km.
 Slip has units of meters.

+PR1 in the Coulomb input format is never used.
+Specifying Poisson's ratio should be done at the computation level through lame1 and mu in the config file, thus altering alpha in the Okada formulation.

+Mu and Lambda in the Source_FM and Source_MT format are only ever used for computing potency, not for the rest of the computation.
+Set the domain elastic parameters at the computation level through lame1 and mu1 in the config file.

 ## Results: